ickdanny/Process-Engine/README.md

 Process Engine

-Archetype ECS shmup engine built for Windows using Direct3D
+Cpp-based archetype ECS shmup engine built for Windows using Win32 and Direct3D